microfox-ai/microfox/CONTRIBUTING.md

 This involves working directly within the `packages/` directory.

-- **Testing & Bug Fixing** 🐛:
 - **Identify Bugs**: please [create an issue](https://github.com/THEMOONDEVS/microfox-ai/issues/new/choose) detailing the problem, steps to reproduce, and expected behavior.
 - **Fix Bugs**: If you're able to fix a bug, fork the repo, apply your fix, and submit Pull Request.
 Ensure your PR description is neat.
 - **Creating (Unit Tests)** ✅: We aim for high test coverage.
 You can contribute by writing new `__tests__` or improving existing ones for packages.

 ### 2. 🤖 Agent Level Contributions (High-Level Features & Refactors)